DinoChiesa/ApigeeEdge-JWT-Demonstration/README.md

 Let's call the system that examines and verifies a JWT, a "relying party".
-If the relying party trusts the identity provider - in other words trusts that the public key belongs to the IdP, or that the secret key has not been compromised - then the RP can rely on the claims about the user, contained within the JWT.
+If the relying party trusts the identity provider - in other words trusts that the public key belongs to the IdP, or that the secret key that the two parties share has not been compromised - then the RP can rely on the claims about the user, contained within the JWT.
 The RP can then make decisions based on the value of those claims - decisions regarding authorization, request routing, and so on.

 ## JWT One Level Deeper

 "A claim" is nothing more than an asserted statement.
 For example, "the sky is clear" is a claim.
-A JWT wraps up a set of one or more claims, with a digital signature, a unique hash of the payload that can be used to verify that the payload (the set of claims) has not changed since they were initially issued.
+Usually a JWT wraps up a set of one or more claims _about a particular subject_ (like a person), and signs that payload with a digital signature.
+The digsig is a unique keyed hash of the payload that can be used to verify that the set of claims has not changed since they were initially issued, and that the claims wwere asserted by a particular party - the holder of the signing key.

 In JWT, there are some "standard" claim names with well-known meanings.
 The system or participant that creates the JWT is called the _issuer_ (iss).
 JWT _can_ include an assertion about the intended reader of the JWT, via the _audience_ claim (aud).
-The JWT specification also provides a way to designate the valid times for a token - the issued-at time (iat), the not-before time (nbf), and the expiry time (exp).
-The times are all expressed in seconds-since-epoch.
+The _subject_ (sub) claim denotes the subject of other claims in the JWT.
+For example subject might contain a userid (A12345) and the JWT may also another claim containing the email address and a third claim containing set of roles for that userid.

-Typically, JWT are issued about a person or system, known as "the subject" (sub).
-Accordingly, claims are most often about systems or people, rather than the weather.
-For example, a typical claim as stated in English might be "the userid is 012345".
+The JWT specification also provides a way to designate the valid times for a token - the not-before time (nbf), and the expiry time (exp).
+The times are expressed in seconds-since-epoch.
+There is also an informational issued-at time (iat), which is expressed in the same format, but is not required to be used for validating a JWT.

-All the "standard claims" such as sub, aud, exp, as well as custom claims like "userid" are optional.
-Each system that generates JWT can choose which claims to include; each system that verifies JWT can include logic to check for specific values for specific claims.
+All the "standard claims" such as iss, sub, aud, exp, nbf, iat as well as custom claims like "userid" are _optional_.
+Each system that generates JWT can choose which claims to include; the JWT can include zero or more standard claims and zero or more custom claims.
+A system that verifies JWT can include logic to check for specific values for specific claims.
+Systems are free to ignore claims they don't care about.

 ## The Construction of a JWT